ivi-ru/flink-clickhouse-sink/README.md

 #### Converter

-The main thing: the clickhouse-sink works with events in string (ClickHouse insert format, like CSV) format.
+The main thing: the clickhouse-sink works with events in _String_ (ClickHouse insert format, like CSV) format.
-You have to convert your event to csv format (like usual insert in database).
+You have to convert your event to csv format (like usual insert into a database).

-For example, you have event-pojo:
+For example, you have an event-pojo:
  ```java
 class A {
     public final String str;